Sexuality is a Scale.

 Sexuality is fluid.

-I know these terms can be scary.
-Simply put, a bunch of people felt the same kind of way about love, so science gave it a name.
+I know these terms seem scary, but its quite simple.
+Many different people felt the same kind of way about love, so science gave it a name.
 Sexuality can change based on needs, life experiences or social conditions.
 You can move from someone who previously required a connection to engage in sex (demisexual), to someone not looking for any connections, just sex (aromantic).
-You may have a strong romantic love for someone and no pathway to sexual desire is ever formed (asexual).
-If you have any best friends of the opposite sex, you lightweight understand this concept already.
+You can have a strong romantic love for someone and never form a pathway to sexual desire (asexual).
+If you have any best friends of the opposite sex, you lightweight already understand this concept.

-All I am saying is, if all these feelings have names, maybe the way you feel does too. ♥
+All I am saying is, if all the above feelings have names, maybe yours does too. ♥

 Visit https://www.medicalnewstoday.com/articles/types-of-sexuality?c=229949781475 for more information on sexual orientation.